Hassanrajput189/YoungDevInterns_FullStack_Tasks/README.md

 <<<<<<< HEAD
 # YoungDevInterns_FullStack_Tasks
 This is the repository for my first internship task at YoungDev.
-This includes couple of full stack projects that I created during my on Month intenshipt
+This includes a Basic full stack projects that was one of the project that I created during my one Month intenship
 =======
 # React + TypeScript + Vite